xLooKsx/ZombCity/README.md

 # ZombCity
 Just another attempt to create a new game

-Final version of this game can be found in: https://xlooksx.itch.io/zombcity
+Final version of this game(V1.0) can be found in: https://xlooksx.itch.io/zombcity

 Have fun :)